o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 2. Distribute the zip folder in your preferred method such as through a file storage service.

-3. To run the Game Launcher on the other Windows device, it must have [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed.
+3. To run the Game Launcher on the other Windows computers, it must have [Microsoft Visual C++ (MSVC) Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) installed.